Corey Lewandowski: Personal life

-That same month, conservative media outlet American Greatness reported that Lewandowski was having an extramarital affair with South Dakota governor Kristi Noem, for whom he had long been a political advisor.
+In September 2021, conservative media outlet American Greatness reported that Lewandowski was having an extramarital affair with the married South Dakota governor Kristi Noem, for whom he had long been a political advisor.
 Noem called the report a "disgusting lie", saying, "these old, tired attacks on conservative women are based on a falsehood that we can't achieve anything without a man's help."
-In September 2023, the New York Post and the Daily Mail published similar reports about Noem and Lewandowski, which Noem's spokesman denied.
-As of September 2025, according to the New York Magazine, they were widely understood by those who work with them to be romantically attached, although both deny it.